 This advanced publishing/prepress course is designed to use today's software such as QuarkXpress, to prepare not only a commercially acceptable portfolio, but to prepare the student to output professional quality documents for use in both print media and electronic media, using software with built-in support for both HTML and PDF files.
-Two hours lecture ad four hours non-lecture a week.
+Two hours lecture and four hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.

-BUSINESS DATA PROCESSING 222 - 2 Units Digital Imaging (Same as Art 222)
+BUSINESS DATA PROCESSING 222A-B - 3 Units Digital Imaging

-This course is designed to allow students to explore digital media in a commercial arts context.
+An introduction to digital imaging techniques with an emphasis on commercial subject matter.
 This course covers basic concepts, processes, and aesthetic interpretation of making digital imagery.
 It includes an overview of various computer applications using illustrative techniques as well as image and photographic manipulation.
 Two hours lecture and two hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.